 Social insurance (SI) contributions

-The salary subject to SI contribution includes salary, certain allowances, and other regular payment stated in the labour contract, but is capped at 20 times the basic salary.
+Income subject to SI contribution includes salary, certain allowances, and other regular payments, but this is capped at 20 times the basic salary for SI contributions.

 Health insurance (HI) contributions

-Salary/wage subject to HI contribution is also capped at 20 times the basic salary.
+Income subject to HI contribution includes salary, certain allowances, and other regular payments, but this is capped at 20 times the basic salary for HI contributions.

 Unemployment insurance (UI) contributions

-Compulsory UI contributions are applicable to Vietnamese individuals only.
-Expatriates are exempt.
-The employer and employee contributions are 1% on the income subject to UI contribution.
-Salary/wage subject to UI contribution is capped at 20 times the minimum regional salaries.
+The employer and employee contributions are 1% each on the income subject to UI contribution.

 Value-added tax (VAT)